thielj/nodered-demo/README.md

 # nodered-demo

 A containerized Node-RED app, demonstrating a few simple features (APIs, MQTT message broker, HTTP requests, XML parsing, cron scheduler, inject and debug nodes, ...).

 Note that this demo is only using public resources and hasn't set a password to protect credentials.
 Please keep this in mind if you add any crdentials later.

 ## Using an existing Node-RED instance

 If you have a running Node-RED instance with the "Projects" feature enabled, simply clone this repository and hit "Deploy" in the upper right corner.

-## Using docker to build and run this app
+## Using Dockerfile to build and run this app

 This project includes a `Dockerfile` with build instructions.
 Chances are, all you need to do is:

 ```
 docker build -t nodered-demo https://github.com/thielj/nodered-demo.git#main
 sudo docker run -it --rm -p 1080:1080 nodered-demo
 ```

-After the build finishes, running the container shoul produce an output similar to this:
+After the build finishes, running the container should produce an output similar to this:

 ```
 13 Apr 18:25:04 - [info]